core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Key Update with Forward Secrecy # {#ssec-derive-ctx}

 This section defines the actual KUDOS procedure performed by two peers to update their OSCORE keying material.

-A peer may want to run KUDOS for a variety of reasons, including expiration of the OSCORE Security Context, approaching limits for key usage {{I-D.ietf-core-oscore-key-limits}}, application policies, and imminent exhaustion of the OSCORE Sender Sequence Number space.
-The expiration time of an OSCORE Security Context and the key usage limits are hard limits, at which point a peer MUST stop using the keying material in the OSCORE Security Context for conventional communication with the other peer, and has to perform a rekeying before resuming secure communication.
-Note that in order to prevent deadlock situations it is permitted for the responder to use old keying material exlusively limited to derivation of new keying material during the execution of a KUDOS procedure.
-KUDOS can be used for active rekeying, and a peer may run the KUDOS procedure at any point in time and for any reason.
+A peer can run KUDOS for active rekeying at any time, or for a variety of more compelling reasons.
+These include the (approaching) expiration of the OSCORE Security Context, approaching limits for the key usage {{I-D.ietf-core-oscore-key-limits}}, application policies, and imminent exhaustion of the OSCORE Sender Sequence Number space.

+The expiration time of an OSCORE Security Context and the key usage limits are hard limits.
+Once reached them, a peer MUST stop using the keying material in the OSCORE Security Context for conventional communication with the other peer, and has to perform a rekeying before resuming secure communication.
+Note that, in order to prevent deadlock situations, it is permitted for the responder to use old keying material exlusively limited to the derivation of new keying material during the execution of a KUDOS procedure.

 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 Once successfully completed the KUDOS execution, the two peers agree on a newly established OSCORE Security Context CTX\_NEW.

+In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before initiating the KUDOS procedure or upon having received and successfully verified the first KUDOS message.
+In turn, CTX_NEW is the most recent OSCORE Security Context that a peer has with a given ID Context or without ID Context, before sending the second KUDOS message or upon having received and successfully verified the second KUDOS message.

 The following specifically defines how KUDOS is run in its stateful FS mode achieving forward secrecy.
 That is, in the OSCORE Option value of all the exchanged KUDOS messages, the "No Forward Secrecy" bit is set to 0.